camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/02-web-applications/02-install-cycle.html.md

 The H2 JDBC driver is located at `camunda-bpm-jboss-$PLATFORM_VERSION.zip/server/jboss-as-VERSION/modules/com/h2database/h2`.

-There is a pre-configured datasource named `java:jboss/datasources/CycleDS`.
+There is a preconfigured datasource named `java:jboss/datasources/CycleDS`.

 ### Exchange the database